Lapis Lazuli Prayer Bead Necklace with Tassel Gemstone Mala Beads

 Malas meaning

 A mala is made up of beads that you hold, one at a time, to recite a mantra.
 There are 108 beads to hold so the mantra gets repeated 108 times.
 This practice is called sādhanā in Buddhism.
-The idea is that using the malas beads to track the number of repetitions frees the meditator to focus on the mantra.
+The idea is that using the mala beads to track the number of repetitions frees the meditator to focus on the mantra.

 When you repeat the mantra, you usually turn the bead you are at clockwise with your thumb.
 Although this is not always the case.
 Sometimes the custom is to turn the bead counterclockwise.
 And sometimes, you have to use a specific hand or finger instead of the thumb.